marald44/Autonomous-Surface-Vehicle/README.md

-# Autonomous-Surface-Vehicle---ROBO-K
+# Autonomous-Surface-Vehicle---SSB-ROBOİK
-Autonomous Surface Vehicle for ROBOİK competition.
+Autonomous Surface Vehicle for ROBOİK competition organized by Defence industry of Turkey.
 Designed by SucooteRobotics team.